-Liberalism is one of the three main political ideologies, along with conservatism and socialism.
-The phrase first appeared in the 1820s.
-Soon, it influenced politics.
+Liberalism is one of the three chief political beliefs, along with conservatism and socialism.
+The phrase first appeared in the 1820s and soon began to influence politics.
 The Liberal Party in the UK rose to fame shortly after.

 Liberalism also emphasizes the value of variety.
 For example, people naturally have different values and desires.
 Thus, the liberal ideology states that acknowledging these differences creates a stronger, more balanced society.
 The notion that diversity makes civilization stronger also drives liberals to accept people who follow different religions, have different sexual orientations or gender identities, have different races or ethnicities, and various other differences.
-In addition, liberals are typically very accepting of people with other political beliefs.
+Hence liberals are typically accepting of people with other political beliefs.

 Finally, liberalism stresses moral duties.
 Namely, to improve oneself and one’s society.
 Hence, liberals are very open to change.
 So, they tend to be more progressive.
 But, it is not a rule.
 In addition, liberals believe that it is possible to improve the government and its power.
 Society must strive to achieve those improvements.
 That would result in individuals having equal opportunities.
 In truly liberal societies, the government is constantly progressing to meet the needs of its citizens.